Andrew Trimble to retire from rugby at the end of the season

 “I know that nothing will come close to the experience of taking the field and hearing you raise your voices in support of the team.

-“I know that he will continue to support Ulster in the years ahead and I wish him well in the years ahead.”
+“I know that he will continue to support Ulster and I wish him well in the years ahead.”